guilleshop/ATTRACT-MODE/README.md

 These are Attract Mode Plus layouts for use with your PC or Arcade gaming rig.
 The layouts have been designed mostly with Arcade Cabinet set ups in mind.
-Pleas emake sure you review the layout options/config screens, as most aspects of the interface are highly customizable.
+Please make sure you review the layout options/config screens, as most aspects of the interface are highly customizable.

+Also I am providing PopoupInfo plugin, which is a very helpful addition to overlay game info at the press of a button.